raycast/extensions/extensions/short-links/README.md

 # Short Links

-Show links and copies to clipboard
+Quickly display a list of pre-saved texts and copy them to the current application.